Did you ever think your morning cup of coffee could make an impactful change in someone’s life?

 Trail Coffee Roasters, a female-run, seed-to-cup café has made such a tremendous change in not only the lives of their customers but also the lives of their employees.

 It all started in the 1970s, when Bing Kirk, embarked on his career as a coffee buyer, taking over an abandoned coffee farm located on the second highest mountain in Nicaragua, Cerro de Jesus.
 Throughout his time in Stockton and working on the farm in Nicaragua, Bing helped the mountain community build a school, church, roads, and electricity while helping the residents prepare for a better future.
 Now, with the help of his stepdaughter, Gianna Vicari, Trail Roasters Coffee has become a staple in the Stockton community with its authentic and rich taste that no other coffee café can provide.
+If you’re perhaps not so local to this coffee shop or prefer to make yours from the comfort of your own home, you could always try out Steeped Coffee instead as they still make a delicious cup of coffee whilst also being eco-friendly.
+There are many coffee brands near and far who do their part in giving back and helping with the environment.

 With their new location in Downtown Stockton, Gianna is excited about the new home for Trail Coffee Roasters.
 The café features a “contemporary meets rustic, trail campy vibe,” Gianna says, with a “homey feel.”
 This female, family-run coffee café will be open “Monday through Friday with a Grand Opening party” happening later on in May, Gianna states.
 Menu items will include not only delicious breakfast items prepared on site but also their authentic and signature coffee from the family farm.